ZupIT/beagle-docs/content/en/docs/Resources/Screen navigation.md

 Before configuring the navigation between screens of your application, it is required you have [**installed Beagle**](/docs/get-started/installing-beagle/), checked the [**use configuration**](/docs/get-started/using-beagle/) and tested Beagle's framework on the [**displaying a server-driven screen tutorial**](#no-such-page)
 {{% /alert %}}

-After these configuration, just add the example code as a return of you service and call the endpoint, defining in your controller,  in your frontend.
+After these configurations, just add the example code as a return of you service and call the endpoint, defining in your controller, in your frontend.

 ## Navigation's routes